sergeiudris/lab.cloud-2020-05/design.md

   - decentralized k8 cluster

+-in theory:
--in theory: dynamic list of master nodes
+  - dynamic list of master nodes
     - cluster optimal state implies e.g. not less than 10 master nodes and no more than 10% of total
     - a job runs in the cluster that whenever the master nodes change, pushes updated list of master nodes to github repo
     - this way, the list of master nodes is always quite short and can be obtained by the client
     - all requests from clients go to master nodes
     - cluster should pick nodes to be master based on machine's resources (more cpu/memory)
+  - domain
+    - a job in the cluster may continuosly update the list of addresses at domain provider (e.g. via AWS api or smth)
+    - this way client always requests abc.com, but requests are handled by current master nodes (which by design may always change)